Elisarchod/Varios/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Covid 19 epidemic model
+This is an imlitation of an epidemic forcast model that was published by Prof. Michael Beenstock in Covid Economics Papers [GitHub Flavored Markdown](https://cepr.org/content/covid-economics-vetted-and-real-time-papers-0)

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for